swiftype/swiftype-wordpress/README.md

 ### Where else can I go to get help?

-You can checkout the [Elastic community discuss forums](https://wordpress.org/support/plugin/swiftype-search/).
+You can checkout the [Site Search Plugin discuss forum](https://wordpress.org/support/plugin/swiftype-search/).

 You can contact our support by sending an email to support@swiftype.com.